manyworldspod/manyworldspod.github.io/pages/about.md

 *Where Many Worlds Fit* is a podcast covering international movements for radical autonomy.
-Many of these movements are led by indigenous peoples but made up of a pluralistic society, and grow out of the surprisingly natural union of long-held cultural traditions with more modern libertarian thought.
+Many of these movements are led by indigenous peoples but consist of a pluralistic society, and grow out of the surprisingly natural union of long-held cultural traditions with more modern libertarian thought.
-Often these movements emerge amidst devastating civil wars or within the territories of failed nation-states, and defending themselves from fascists.
+Often these movements emerge amidst devastating civil wars or within the territories of failed nation-states, and while defending themselves from fascists.
 We are particularly interested in the Kurdish-led Autonomous Administration of North and East Syria (AANES, also known as Rojava) and the Maya-led autonomous region of southeast Mexico in the state of Chiapas (the Zapatistas of the Lacondan Jungle), but we will broaden our lens as we learn more, actively and together.

 To tell these stories, we incorporate four broad approaches.